-Navy SEAL Acquitted Of War Crimes After Witness Admitted Killing ISIS Captive
+Navy SEAL Acquitted Of Murder After Witness Claims To Have Killed ISIS Captive

 A military jury in San Diego has acquitted Navy SEAL Special Operations Chief Edward Gallagher of all but one count of war crimes in a case that revolved around the killing of a 17-year-old ISIS prisoner who had been wounded and died in U.S. custody.